echinopsii/net.echinopsii.ariane.community.core.messaging/README.md

 messages flow patterns API to fit Ariane Framework needs.

-The first need was the ability to create [a testing environment simulating trade applications workflow] (https://github.com/echinopsii/net.echinopsii.ariane.scenarios) through RabbitMQ first and then [map](https://slack-files.com/T04JMETB8-F1LTAMFGB-4194f337a9) this environment thanks Ariane Framework and the [Ariane RabbitMQ plugin] (https://github.com/echinopsii/net.echinopsii.ariane.community.plugin.rabbitmq).
+The first need was the ability to create [a testing environment simulating trade applications workflow] (https://github.com/echinopsii/net.echinopsii.ariane.scenarios) through RabbitMQ and then [map](https://slack-files.com/T04JMETB8-F1LTAMFGB-4194f337a9) this environment thanks Ariane Framework and the [Ariane RabbitMQ plugin] (https://github.com/echinopsii/net.echinopsii.ariane.community.plugin.rabbitmq).

 As we wanted being able to reuse same messaging API through other messaging middleware we wanted to keep this API as simple as possible.
 Today we also use this API with [NATS] (http://nats.io/) and Ariane is using it a lot as described [here](http://nats.io/blog/ariane-mapping-microservice-with-nats/).

-Finally we wanted to use actor model provided by [Akka](http://akka.io/) to define business logic call back through this API calls - and so being able to reuse Akka powerful tooling like routers.
+Finally we wanted to use actor model provided by [Akka](http://akka.io/) to define the software architecture business logic through this API calls - and so being able to reuse Akka powerful tooling like routers.

 # Some technical inputs